 2: Product Description

-Enter your product description, you can include images, video, text, shortcodes etc, just as if you was writing a normal blog post or page.
+Enter your product description, you can include images, video, text, shortcodes etc, just as if you were writing a normal blog post or page.

-Set your SKU if required, a SKU is a stock keeping unit, common in any form of commerce, normally it's a unique identifier, used by the retailer, to keep track of stock.
+Set your SKU if required, an SKU is a stock keeping unit, common in any form of commerce, normally it's a unique identifier, used by the retailer, to keep track of stock.

 4: Regular Price